 Remember what you did last year: While you might feel rushed to hurry up and file before the tax deadline, take a moment to remember your receipts for items you donated to charity, your job search expenses, or unreimbursed employee expenses.
 Especially since the tax year 2017 is the last year you can claim tax deductions like job search and unreimbursed employee expenses.

 Go online and file electronically: Forget filling out handwritten forms or waiting in line at a tax store; you can file online from home!
 Filing electronically online is a quick, easy and accurate way to file your taxes.
 Your tax return is sent electronically to the IRS and you will receive notification of receipt from the IRS.

-Review your information carefully: Before you file, go through your tax return and double check the names, addresses, social security numbers, and wages entered.
-Since you are not allowed any additional extensions on personal income taxes past the October 16 tax extension deadline, you will want to double check this information.
+Review your information carefully: Before you file, go through your tax return and double check the names, addresses, and social security numbers entered.
+Since you are not allowed any additional extensions on personal income taxes past the October 15 tax extension deadline, you will want to double check this information.

 Save a copy for your records: You should always save a copy of your tax return for your records.
 You can easily make a PDF copy when you use TurboTax and you can also save your tax return on a flash drive.

-Also remember, that starting in 2016 you need to enter your previous year’s adjusted gross income when you electronically file.
-On your 2015 tax return, your AGI is on line 37 of the Form 1040; line 21 on the Form 1040-A or line 4 on the Form 1040-EZ.
-Generally, if you already used TurboTax in 2015 your adjusted gross income will automatically be entered in your tax return.
+Also remember, you need to enter your previous year’s adjusted gross income when you electronically file.
+On your 2016 tax return, your AGI is on line 37 of the Form 1040; line 21 on the Form 1040-A or line 4 on the Form 1040-EZ.
+Generally, if you already used TurboTax in 2016 your adjusted gross income will automatically be entered in your tax return.

 Unreimbursed employment expenses: If you paid for something business-related without getting reimbursed by your employer, it might be tax-deductible.
 For example, if you were required to pay for a cell phone for work, or if you spent some of your own money on a business trip, you might be able to deduct those expenses.